aeshirey/aeshirey.github.io/_posts/2020-12-23-arc-mutex-in-rust.md

 One other note is that our two threads are basically started at the same time, so which one gets executed first is indeterminate.
 Therefore, our initial values of `[1, 2, 3]` might end up as `[3, 5, 7]` or `[4, 6, 8]`.

 \* - Per [the `Arc` documentation](https://doc.rust-lang.org/std/sync/struct.Arc.html#thread-safety), "atomic operations are more expensive than ordinary memory accesses (`Rc`)", but using `Arc` overall isn't terribly expensive.

+## Update: unreasonable simplicity
+The original code I posted above [was unreasonably simple](https://github.com/aeshirey/aeshirey.github.io/issues/5): both threads acquired a lock, simulated work, and returned.
+This meant that both threads essentially ran one after the other but not truly simultaneously.

+Before and/or after the critical section (within the `if let` block), we presumably want to do something else.
+In a real project, maybe it's preparing some data to insert into a shared data structure before we acquire it.
+Maybe we update a value and calculate something from it afterward.
+But the critical section shouldn't be the only thing in the thread, otherwise you have one thread using the mutex and all other threads waiting for their turn, one by one.

+If your code is only doing something inside the mutex's critical section, then multithreading probably isn't the way to go.